ispysoftware/AgentDVR-Plugins/README.md

 To install without using the web portal you will need to build the plugins from source and copy the built output to [AgentDVR Directory]/Plugins/PLUGINNAME

+To use the plugin, add a device (camera and/or microphone) and edit it.
+See the Plugins tab in the drop-down at top right.
+Choose your plugin and click the "..." button to configure it.

 General notes on creating plugins:

 Create/ Build a plugin and copy the built output to AgentDVR/Plugins/YourPluginName/